sareetb/urp_ext/README.md

 1. Click on "Run URP" to manually run the queries and create tables for the first time.
 The queries are then scheduled to run daily automatically

 1. Wait a few minutes and click "Create Dashboard".
 This will create your own private copy of the URP dashboard.
-Once you are done save the dashboard's URL or bookmark it.
+Change your dashboard's name and save it's URL or bookmark it.

 ## Disclaimer